KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/Task 1/README.md

 - __.printSchema()__ is used to print the schema of the dataframe, including column names and data type.

+## Output
-Final dataframe with “date” column converted from UNIX timestamp to yyyy-MM-dd format.
+- Final dataframe with “date” column converted from UNIX timestamp to yyyy-MM-dd format.
 <img src="Outputs/dataframe.png" alt="alt img" align="left" />

-Number of row and schema of the final dataframe.
+- Number of row and schema of the final dataframe.
 <img src="Outputs/dataframe_schema.png" alt="alt img" align="left" />